|Parks and Recreation Home

 Step 1 - Download Intern Program Application (Word document) or the Intern Program Application (PDF document)

-Step 2 - E-mail completed Intern Program Application along with resume and cover letter to Lisa Bayly, Parks & Recreation Internship Coordinator.
+Step 2 - E-mail completed Intern Program Application along with resume and cover letter to Patrick Carter, Parks & Recreation Internship Coordinator.

 "Being able to see all these different aspects of the city really helped me learn about myself, personal strengths/weaknesses, and what I want out of a career."